Stanford University: Libraries and digital resources

+Online encyclopedia

+The Stanford Encyclopedia of Philosophy is a leading online encyclopedia and academic resource on the subject of philosophy, published and maintained by the university.
+The encyclopedia was founded by Stanford senior researcher Edward Zalta in 1995.

 Arts

-Stanford is home to the Cantor Center for Visual Arts, a museum with 24 galleries, sculpture gardens, terraces, and a courtyard first established in 1891 by Jane and Leland Stanford as a memorial to their only child.
-The center's collection of works by Rodin is among the largest in the world.
+Stanford is home to the Cantor Center for Visual Arts, a museum established with the help of art collector B. Gerald Cantor.
+It today consists of twenty-four galleries, sculpture gardens, terraces, and a courtyard first established in 1891 by Jane and Leland Stanford as a memorial to their only child.
+The university's collection of works by Auguste Rodin is among the largest in the world, with as many as 200 sculptures at the Cantor Center alone.
+These include an original bronze cast of The Thinker granted residence at Stanford by Cantor in 1988, with the university expected to attain full ownership sometime in the future.
+The Stanford Thinker has been loaned for viewing around the world and features across the university's iconography and culture, including the logo of the Encyclopedia of Philosophy.

 The Thomas Welton Stanford Gallery, which was built in 1917, serves as a teaching resource for the Department of Art & Art History as well as an exhibition venue.
 In 2014, Stanford opened the Anderson Collection, a new museum focused on postwar American art and founded by the donation of 121 works by food service moguls Mary and Harry Anderson.
 There are outdoor art installations throughout the campus, primarily sculptures, but some murals as well.
-The Papua New Guinea Sculpture Garden near Roble Hall features includes wood carvings and "totem poles."
+The Papua New Guinea Sculpture Garden near Roble Hall features wood carvings and "totem poles".